Another teaser from Nissan has revealed two more aspects of the Z Proto, which is to be revealed in full next week on September 16.

-There are also new features that define a fresh design language, like the twin-crescent daytime running lights and a bonnet that follows a flatter plane and more angled slant to the front bumper.
+There are also new features that define a fresh design language, like a bonnet that follows a flatter plane and more angled slant to the front bumper.
 Meanwhile there's a 'Z' emblem badge placed on the rear pillar in a nod to former Zs.

 We can only speculate on further details at the moment but it’s rumoured the car will be known as the '400Z' and borrow the twin-turbo engine from an Infiniti Q60 Red Sport.